 - Stories and images are more powerful than stats

-- Ask questions to engage people
+- Ask questions to keep people engaged

 - Calls-to-action need to register in about 7 seconds

-Make It Front and Center
+Tip #2: Make Sure Your Calls-to-Action are Positioned Front and Center

-Create a Sense of Urgency
+Tip #3: Create a Sense of Urgency

-Relevance + Value = More Participation
+Relevance + Value = Increase in Public Participation

-Ultimately, everything boils down to one simple message: the more value and relevance you can convey in your call-to-action copy, the more people will participate.
+Ultimately, everything boils down to one simple message: the more value and relevance you can convey in your calls-to-action, the more people will participate.
 Time spent honing this message to attract your target audiences will pay huge dividends for your project.
 The strongest calls to action lead to dramatically higher conversion rates, and ultimately more participation.